 Why was the USDA Loan created?

 The USDA loan program is designed to “improve the economy and quality of life in rural America.”
-The program offers low interest rates and a zero percent down payment for eligible borrowers.
-Ultimately, this mortgage product helps people who live in rural parts of the country purchase a home who cannot afford a traditional loan.
+The program offers low-interest rates and a zero percent down payment for eligible borrowers.
+Ultimately, this mortgage product helps people who can’t afford a traditional loan purchase a home in rural parts of the country.

 What are USDA loan qualifications?

-In order to qualify for a USDA loan, there are several guidelines to follow.
-For example, there are income limits that borrowers need to meet, which vary based on a borrower’s property location and household size.
-To find the most accurate loan guarantee limit, the USDA has created a map that illustrates the allowed loan limit, along with their corresponding geographical area and household size.
+To be eligible for a USDA loan, there are several qualifications a borrower needs to meet.
+For example, there are income limits, which vary based on a borrower’s property location and household size.
+To find the most accurate loan guarantee limit, the USDA has created a map that illustrates the allowed loan limit, along with the corresponding geographical area and household size.

-The USDA program also requires the funds to be used toward the owner’s primary residency.
-Because the program allows borrowers to make as little as zero percent for a down payment, borrowers are required to purchase mortgage insurance (MI).
-MI is an insurance premium that only protects the lender if the borrower stops making payments.
+The USDA program also requires that the funds must be used toward the owner’s primary residency.
+Because the program gives borrowers the option to make no down payment, they are required to purchase mortgage insurance (MI).
+MI is an insurance premium that only protects the lender if the borrower defaults on the loan.

-- 1. Without a “decent, safe and sanitary housing”
+- 1. Without “decent, safe and sanitary housing”

 - 2. Unable to secure a home loan from traditional sources